 Tailor To Your Taste

-- I used a basic BBQ sauce to finish them off, but you can try a glaze with an Asian flair or a peppercorn sauce or a wine reduction.
+- I used a basic BBQ sauce to finish them off, but you can try a glaze with an Asian flair, a peppercorn sauce or a wine reduction.
+Here’s a great red wine sauce I use.

-- After cooking the boneless beef ribs sous vide, finish them by flash browning them in a frying pan, on the BBQ or under the broiler.
+- After cooking the boneless beef ribs sous vide, you can finish them by flash browning them in a frying pan, on the BBQ or under the broiler.
+I find the grill easiest if you have one easily accessible – no smell and no extra pan.

-- Use a good bottled BBQ sauce or glaze to finish off the boneless ribs
+- Use a good bottled BBQ sauce or glaze to finish off the boneless ribs.
+You can even brush the meat with it before adding it to the ziploc bag.

-- 3.5 lb boneless beef short ribs, about 1 inch thick (I used Certified Angus Beef)
+- 3.5 lb boneless beef short ribs, about 1 inch thick (I used Certified Angus Beef.
+Choice or Prime are excellent cuts too)

 - seasonings (salt, pepper)